dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Introduction

-Recently two members of the crew, Socrates and Dimitry had gone out to look for positions, while the other member Jason had been in the same situation some months before.
-Reading  the job descriptions and taking the corresponding phone calls (initial or later stage) we saw some patterns emerging which at some point started documenting for the podcast.
+Recently two members of the crew had gone out to look for positions, while the other member had been in the same situation very recently.
+Reading  the job descriptions and taking the corresponding phone calls (initial or later stage) we saw some patterns emerging which at some point started documenting for broadcasting them in a podcast episode, which got released at the end of May 2018.

 Before we start it is important to note that there is no perfect job, that a red flag for one person might be a green flag for another and that also what